vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Sun Jan  7 02:08:01 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Mon Jan  8 02:04:42 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER